-Secret Doors and One-Way Walls A Secret Door looks like a regular wall, but you can walk through it (accompanied by a whooshing noise and an odd melody).
+Secret Doors and One-Way Walls

+A Secret Door looks like a regular wall, but you can walk through it.
 One-Way Walls are visible on one side; you can pass through the invisible side, but trying to go through the visible one will only prove embarrasing!